elc45/celeri/Workflow-for-resolution-tests.md

 0. Create synthetic NAF slip/slip deficit distribution for resolution tests (new notebook named `NNN`)
    - Read NAF mesh geometry and boundary conditions using mesh parameters file `NNN` and triangulated geometry from `NNN`.
    - Generate synthetic slip/slip displacement vectors in multiple scenarios including but not limited to,
-       - NAF with a uniform slip deficit rate of 24 mm/yr.
+       a.
+NAF with a uniform slip deficit rate of 24 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       b.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       c.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       d.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       e.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       f.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.
-       - Most of NAF with a uniform slip deficit rate of 24 mm/yr.
+       g.
+Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.
-       - NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       h.
+NAF with random slip deficit rates varying from 0 to 24 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       i.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       j.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       k.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       l.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       m.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.
-       - Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
+       n.
+Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.
-       - NAF checkerboard at 15 km x 15 km resolution with depth and along strike.
+       o.
+NAF checkerboard at 15 km x 15 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.
-       - NAF checkerboard at 10 km x 10 km resolution with depth and along strike.
+       p.
+NAF checkerboard at 10 km x 10 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.
-       - NAF checkerboard at 5 km x 5 km resolution with depth and along strike.
+       q.
+NAF checkerboard at 5 km x 5 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.

    - Plot each of these.
    - Write each of these to either a `.npy` or `.csv` file with descriptive names.
 They will be used below.